BEFORE

 ------------------

-IT IS IMPORTANT TO NOTE THAT THE BOOK AND APPENDICES ARE COMPLETE, WE BELIEVE THAT THEY CONTAIN THE COMPLETE MESSAGE THAT WE WANT TO COMMUNICATE TO READERS.
+IT IS IMPORTANT TO REMEMBER THAT OUR LIFENOTES AND OUR BOOK CONTAIN THE MESSAGE THAT WE WANT TO COMMUNICATE TO READERS.

 THE COMMENTS MAY INCLUDE REPLIES TO SPECIFIC QUESTIONS WE HAVE BEEN ASKED.
 SOME OF THE REPLIES WERE ORIGINALLY DIRECTED TO PEOPLE WHO HAD NOT READ OUR BOOK, AND THEREFORE MAY INCLUDE QUOTES FROM THE BOOK.
 IF YOU HAVE READ THE COMMENTS BEFORE, YOU WILL NOTICE THAT THE NOTES ARE MUCH SHORTER THAN THEY USED TO BE.
 WE HAVE INCORPORATED MORE OF THE NOTES IN THE APPENDIX OF THE BOOK AND IN OUR LIFENOTES TO GIVE READERS A BETTER UNDERSTANDING OF OUR CONCLUSIONS.
 THESE NOTES MAY BE MODIFIED FROM TIME TO TIME, HOWEVER THEY ARE ESSENTIALLY COMPLETE.

 REFERENCES TO BOOKS AND LINKS TO INTERNET SITES ARE PROVIDED TO ALLOW READERS TO RESEARCH SOME OF THE SCIENCE AND LOGIC BEHIND CERTAIN OF OUR CONCLUSIONS.
-WE HAVE NO CONTROL WHATSOEVER OVER THE CONTENT OF ANY BOOK, SITE, OR OTHER MATERIAL THAT WE DID NOT AUTHOR, THAT IS REFERED TO IN THESE NOTES.
-SOME SITES MAY CONTAIN CONCLUSIONS THAT WE COMPLETELY DISAGREE WITH.
-OTHER SITES MAY CONTAIN MATERIALS THAT WE WOULD FIND OBJECTIONABLE, AND THAT WOULD HAVE CAUSED US NOT TO PROVIDE THE REFERENCE OR LINK IF WE HAD BEEN AWARE OF THEM.
-THE CONTENTS OF THE OTHER SITES MAY CHANGE WITHOUT OUR BEING AWARE OF THE CHANGES, AND MAY NO LONGER BE CONSISTENT WITH OUR BOOK.
-PLEASE NOTE THAT REFERENCES OR LINKS IN THESE NOTES OR OUR BOOK DO NOT IN ANY WAY IMPLY THAT WE AGREE WITH CONCLUSIONS FOUND IN THE MATERIALS, OR THAT WE DO NOT OBJECT TO SOME OR ALL OF THE CONTENTS OF THE REFERENCE MATERIALS OR THE LINKED SITES.
+PLEASE NOTE THAT REFERENCES OR LINKS CONTAINED IN THESE NOTES OR OUR BOOK DO NOT IN ANY WAY IMPLY THAT WE HAVE READ ALL THE CONTENTS OF THE SITES, THAT WE AGREE WITH CONCLUSIONS FOUND IN THE MATERIALS, OR THAT WE DO NOT OBJECT TO SOME OR ALL OF THE CONTENTS.

 CONTENTS: (please allow file to load completely before using the following